📣 Black Friday: Save 20% Sitewide!* – Discount Applied at Checkout.

 Keeping the mind stimulated is extremely important when rebuilding the body and a great way to exercise the mind (try our SaeboMind program here) is by using rehabilitation games and mobile apps.
 Any game that encourages cognitive function can be useful and many exist that are specifically designed for cognitive recovery.
 You can select the perfect option based on your loved one’s personal interests.

-Crocheting is a classic way to pass the time and an excellent way to encourage repetition and movement for someone who isn’t interested in playing video games.
-This device can be tightened to the edge of any table or desk, and the user can get to work on a cozy hat or sweater.
+Crocheting is also a classic way to pass the time and an excellent way to encourage repetition and movement for someone who isn’t interested in playing video games.

 5. Safety & Comfort Aids